 We, people, are so ridiculous.
 We are firmly convinced that we matter.
 I mean not humanity at all but every person in particular.
 Everyone thinks for some reason that his (her) thoughts are unique and vital.
 These thoughts could be expressed in photos of a cocktail in a café or an occasional flower on the flowerbed.
 Also, it could be a text on the social media account full of deep insights and wise conclusions.

 But you know what?
-99% of it are complete trash, trivial and uninteresting, filled with snobbery and narcissism.
+99% of it is complete trash, trivial and uninteresting, filled with snobbery and narcissism.

 We don’t listen; we prefer to talk.